 Do-It-Yourself Court Filings

 Prepare your own court forms in three easy steps utilizing our interactive TurboCourt tool.
-This service helps you prepare forms to begin a new Landlord-Tenant Dispute (eviction), Injunction for Protection (restraining order), or Family Law Dissolution of Marriage (divorce) case.
+This service helps you prepare forms to begin a new Landlord-Tenant Dispute (eviction), Injunction for Protection (restraining order), Family Law Dissolution of Marriage (divorce), or Small Claims case.

 1. Register for a Free Account

 Select the link below for the type of case you need to file and then register for a free account.
 The information you provide will be saved, encrypted, and available to you at any time.
 If you plan to print your forms at our office, DO NOT use a social media account to register.
 Use your email address.

 - Injunctions for Protection (restraining order): If you are experiencing an emergency after business hours (Monday through Friday, 8 a.m. to 4:30 p.m.), contact law enforcement or call 911.
 Electronic filings are only processed during business hours.